 Leo Louis Dunson Jr. (born July 2, 1985), in Oakland, CA is an American Recording Artist, Song Writer, Author and a U.S. Army Infantry Iraq Combat Veteran.
 He has recorded 7 albums under the name SGT Dunson : Soldier Music, To Hell and Back, American Soldier, War on the Home Front, God Bless America, From Boots to Books, and Life after the Military.
-His experiences in the military has shaped the messages behind a lot of the songs on these various albums in his own words “Were written as motivation for somebody to stay in the fight, to never give up and never quit.”
-Leo Dunson has received national media attention featured on CNN, Fox News, Huffington Post, Associated Press and others news outlets for using his talents in recording music to help coupe with PTSD rather than seeking traditional therapy.
+Many of the songs on these various albums in his own words “Were written as motivation for somebody to stay in the fight, to never give up and never quit.”
+Leo Dunson has received national media attention featured on CNN, Fox News, Huffington Post, Associated Press and others news media outlets for using his talents in recording music to help him coupe with PTSD rather than seeking traditional therapy.

 Awards and Decorations: